The Most Excellent Order of the British Empire

 R

-- Rothchild, Nathaniel Charles Jacob Rothschild, 4th Baron Rothschild, OM, GBE, CVO, FRCA (b.
-1936) is a British investment banker and a member of the prominent Rothschild banking family.
-He is also honorary president of the Institute for Jewish Policy Research.
+- Rothchild, Nathaniel Charles Jacob Rothschild, 4th Baron Rothschild, OM, GBE, CVO, FRCA (1936-2024) British investment banker and a member of the prominent Rothschild banking family.
+He was also honorary president of the Institute for Jewish Policy Research.

 S